 - salt and pepper to taste

-- 5-6 slices bacon, crisply cooked and chopped (optional)
+- 5–6 slices bacon, crispy cooked and chopped (optional)

 - Remove potatoes from the heat and strain as much water as possible.
+Add warm milk first and mash in.
 Add all remaining ingredients to the pot and mash until fully mixed and creamy.
 Serve immediately.

 These can be made ahead and refrigerated if needed.
 Heat up with extra milk to soften and regain creamy texture.